 - Applicants should understand that not everyone is accepted into the program.
 A final decision on selection will be made after the candidate completes all of the application steps.

-- The complete application steps, as well as other pre-requisites, are outlined on the cover of the program application packets.
+- The complete application steps, as well as admissions requirements, are outlined in program application packets.

 Notice of Nondiscrimination